Cyanotic heart disease

 Heart valve defects that can cause cyanosis include:

-- Tricuspid valve (the valve between the two chambers on the right side of the heart) may be absent or unable to open wide enough.
+- Tricuspid valve (the valve between the 2 chambers on the right side of the heart) may be absent or unable to open wide enough.

 - Pulmonary valve (the valve between the heart and the lungs) or .